njncalub/better-hrep-api/README.md

 }
 ```

-**Note:** Author information is enriched with person data from the people cache when available.
-The endpoint fetches directly from the source API without caching.
+**Note:** Author/co-author information comes from the document authorship cache, which is populated by the `/people` endpoint.
+This ensures consistent author data across all documents.
+The endpoint fetches bill data from the source API and enriches it with cached authorship information.

 #### GET /people